BSU community at Cop30

 You'll look at the rapidly developing field of conservation biology, including threats to biodiversity and opportunities for habitat management and creation.
 You'll learn about the biology and behaviour of animals, the importance of a variety of biomes, and the different flora and fauna that they support.
 You'll consider how we can use this understanding to aid their protection using interdisciplinary approaches.

-The course is rooted in biology and will also cover the social and economic issues related to wildlife conservation and the place of wildlife within our lives.
+The course is rooted in biology and will also cover the social issues related to wildlife conservation and the place of wildlife within our lives.
 You'll be encouraged to explore and develop brave and creative approaches to protecting the natural world including elements from the arts.
 Fieldwork will form an important part of your study, and you'll build experience and develop practical skills by interacting directly with nature.

 See what BSU's Wildlife Conservation students have been getting up to by following @BathSpaWild on Instagram.